AKumar5902/AKumar5902/README.md

 Below are some of the repositories for my school and personal projects:

-- **CSC415**: In this repository, I collaborated with my classmates to create our own filesystem.
+- **CSC415**: I collaborated with my classmates to create our own filesystem in this repository as well as all assigned homework.
 It allows a user to:
   - Create and delete directories and files
   - Use basic terminal commands such as `ls`, `ls -l`, `cwd`, `cd`, etc.

-- **CSC413**: This repository contains my classwork, as well as a project where I worked with my classmates to create a **Banking App**.
+- **CSC413**: This repository contains my classwork and a project where I worked with my classmates to create a **Banking App**.
 The app allows users to:
-  - Create an account
+  - Create and login an account with password hashing for security.
   - Withdraw, deposit, and transfer money

   This project uses: